theirnameissam/gifsee.js/README.md

 # gifsee
-A modern, vanilla JavaScript Facebook style gif previewer and loader.
-Inspired by [this jQuery plugin.](https://github.com/SodhanaLibrary/jqGifPreview)
+A modern, vanilla JavaScript Facebook style gif previewer and loader is.
+Inspired by [this jQuery plugin](https://github.com/SodhanaLibrary/jqGifPreview), just 2,8kb minified.

+### For Modern Browsers
+Gifsee unapologetically uses modern JavaScript techniques, without transpiling them back to ES5.
+Gifsee uses Fetch, Arrow Functions, Calc and Promises.
+For old browsers using a [Fetch Polyfill](https://github.com/github/fetch) is recommended.

 ### Install
 For now gifsee only supports old fashioned scripts, but module support will be added very soon.
 Grab a copy of the latest version from the ```dist``` folder and add it to your page, or clone the entire repo.